xymora/repository/churn-prediction/README.md

 # 🔄 Churn Prediction Model

-This project focuses on building a supervised machine learning model to identify customers at high risk of churn in subscription-based services.
-The goal is to anticipate client attrition and enable proactive retention strategies.
+This project builds a supervised machine learning system to identify high-risk clients and trigger retention actions, reducing customer loss in subscription-based services.

 ## 🎯 Objective

-To accurately predict which customers are most likely to cancel their subscription using historical behavioral, transactional, and demographic data.
+To accurately predict which customers are likely to cancel their subscription, using behavioral, financial, and support-related features, and to compare two classification algorithms to select the most effective one.

-## 🧠 Key Techniques
+## 🧠 Techniques Used

-- Data preprocessing and feature engineering
-- Model training using Logistic Regression and XGBoost
+- Logistic Regression and XGBoost Classifiers
-- Evaluation with metrics like ROC-AUC, Precision, Recall, and F1 Score
-- Feature importance and interpretability with SHAP
+- Feature scaling, encoding, and engineering
+- Model evaluation: ROC-AUC, precision, recall, F1-score
-- Exporting predictions and scoring outputs
+- Visualizations: confusion matrices and ROC curves
+- Result export: churn probabilities and predicted labels

-## 🛠️ Technologies Used
+## 🛠️ Technologies

 - Python 3.x
 - pandas, numpy, matplotlib, seaborn
 - scikit-learn, xgboost
-- shap (model interpretability)

 ## 📁 Project Structure